ArenRedd/arenredd.github.io/_posts/2025-05-23-building-arenredd-github-io-with-chirpy-on-kali-linux.md

     git push -f origin gh-pages
     ```

-3. **In GitHub repo settings:**
+3. **In github repo settings:**
     - Go to **Settings > Pages**
     - Set **Source** to **Deploy from `gh-pages` branch**

-Now, GitHub serves the pre-built site instead of trying (and failing) to build it itself.
+Now, github serves the pre-built site instead of trying (and failing) to build it itself.

 ---